tbarns/socials/README.md

 ## Description

-I was tasked with creating a MongoDB that took in user input perfomred DRUD operations.
+I was tasked with creating a MongoDB that took in user input perfomred CRUD operations.
 This used and express server but was not deployed.

 ## Table of contents